-Students are required to maintain their own uniforms (see Purchasing Uniforms section for ordering information).
-At KPC the initial uniforms are purchased as part of the Fall lab fee.
-All students will arrive and be in full uniform during all classroom lectures, skills labs, hospital rotations, and ride-alongs (including the field internship).
+Students are required to maintain their own uniforms.
+The initial uniforms are purchased as part of the Fall lab fee.
+All students will arrive and be in full uniform during all classroom lectures, skills labs, hospital rotations, and ride-alongs (including the capstone field internship).
 Uniforms should be kept repaired, laundered, and ironed regularly.
 Students are required to keep a spare uniform available during clinicals and ride time.
 Otherwise, students may be required to leave prior to the end of their shift if the uniform becomes soiled.

 The uniform should be kept clean and professional looking at all times.
 Boots should always be polished.
 Any damaged or lost uniforms or safety vests must be replaced immediately at the student's expense.
 Students arriving to their assigned areas in partial uniform or unkempt uniforms (for example, wrinkled, stained ...) will be asked to leave, and a professional behavior counseling letter will be issued.
-Approved UAA Southcentral Paramedic Program hats (when applicable) may only be worn outside.
+Approved Kenai Peninsula College Paramedic Program hats (when applicable) may only be worn outside.
 They may not be worn inside the hospital, fire departments, or in class.
 Non-reflective sunglasses may be worn during outdoor use only (no mirrored sunglasses).
 Sunglasses are not to be worn in any location except over the eyes.